it127/Web-developer-main-page-/README.md

 ---

-## **👨‍💻 How to Contribute**

-I welcome contributions to make this repository better!
-Here’s how you can help:
-- **Report Issues**: Found a bug or typo?
-Open an issue.
-- **Add Content**: Want to add a new lesson or improve existing ones?
-Submit a pull request.
-- **Share Feedback**: Have suggestions?
-Let me know!

-**Steps to Contribute**:
-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/new-lesson`.
-3. Make your changes and commit them: `git commit -m "Added new lesson on CSS Grid"`.
-4. Push to the branch: `git push origin feature/new-lesson`.
-5. Open a pull request.

----

 ## **📜 License**
 This project is licensed under the **MIT License**.
 Feel free to use, modify, and distribute the code as you like.